RealGeeks/check_please/README.md

 of diffs.

-Please note that the CLI and Ruby implementations of these are a bit different (see the '"Reentrant" Flags' section), so if you're doing this from the command line, it'll look like `--match-by-key /:id`
+Please note that the CLI and Ruby implementations of these are a bit different (see "Setting Flags in the CLI" versus "Setting Flags in Ruby"), so if you're doing this from the command line, it'll look like: `--match-by-key /:id`

 Here, have another example.
 If you want to specify a match_by_key expression below the root of the document, you can put the **key expression** further down